steverichey/OpenGNOP/README.md

 # Setup

-If you want to compile OpenGNOP! yourself, you'll need to install [NodeJS](http://nodejs.org/) and set it up with the following commands:
+If you want to compile OpenGNOP! yourself, you'll need to install [NodeJS](http://nodejs.org/) and [Grunt](http://gruntjs.com/) then run:

 ````
-npm install -g grunt-cli
-npm install grunt
 grunt build
 ````

+This will create the OpenOS7 code in the `bin` directory, in both uglified and regular versions.
 Creating the standalone executable requires the [Chromium Embedded Framework](https://code.google.com/p/chromiumembedded/).
 Download the version for your target platform and follow these steps:

 ````
 Coming soon!